Namaswi24/CryptoKnights/README.md

   8. User Interface <br>

 <h3>✦ How to run the code : </h3>
- 1. Run the python file in the command prompt or terminal. <br>
+ 1. Run the python file in the command prompt or in terminal. <br>
  2. Enter your name.(Ex:Peer1) <br>
  3. Enter your port number.<br>
  4. Once a peer is running, the following options are available: <br>